-If a victim wants to be anonymous to the person that is being accused, the university still need to act and investigate.
-However, such anonymity might make it more difficult for the head of school or manager to judge the situation and can result in measures of a more general kind.
+Örebro university should be a safe place to work and study that is free from discrimination and victimisation.
+The university has routines to work preventative but sometimes discrimination and victimisation still occur.
+If an anonymous complaint is made, or if a person chooses not to report an incident, it is difficult for the university to take any other measures than general, preventative ones.
 It is important to remember that a document submitted to the university becomes a public document that anyone can ask to read.
 When a request to access a document is made, the university will always examine whether the information in the document is classified as secret before the request is granted.